McColm Cephas

+Career

 Cephas attended Virginia Commonwealth University where he played for the men's soccer team in 2002 and 2003.

 He played two World Cup 2006 qualifying games for Liberia in 2004.

 In 2007, Cephas signed with the Carolina RailHawks of the USL First Division.
 He scored only one goal in fourteen league games, but more significantly, he scored the only goal as Carolina upset the Chicago Fire, holders of the cup, in the 2007 Lamar Hunt U.S. Open Cup.